 Taveras had just taken the first pitch of the at-bat low and inside when it began to rain.
 Petit’s next pitch was a curveball that started on the outer half before coming in over the middle of the plate.
 Using the smooth, left-handed swing that had scouts raving, Taveras deposited the ball over the right-field wall, becoming the 12th player in Cardinals history to homer in his major-league debut.

 “How about that for a debut?”
 Horton shouted into the microphone.

 “He’s got a good swing, you know?”
-Petit said afterward in a tone far less enthusiastic than Horton’s.
-“He swings hard, and he pulls everything, so I tried to stay away and I missed with one pitch.”
+Petit said afterward in a far less enthusiastic tone.
+“He swings hard and he pulls everything, so I tried to stay away and I missed with one pitch.”